 Real estate brokers are primarily responsible for guiding clients in property-related transactions, being a seller’s agent for listing and advertising their properties, and conducting open houses for them.

 While a broker can operate as an agent, an agent cannot work as a broker without passing the brokerage exam and obtaining a broker’s license.

-Qualifications to Become a Texas Real Estate Broker
+Qualifications to Get a Texas Real Estate Broker License

 To qualify for a broker’s license exam, you must fulfill the following requirements.
 You have to:

 - Be a citizen of the United States or a lawfully admitted alien

 - Be at least 18 years of age or older

 - You were licensed in Texas as sales agent or broker in the last two years, or

 - Are a licensed broker in another state

 - Must meet the Texas Real Estate Commission’s (TREC) requirements of honesty, trustworthiness, and integrity